 America’s conduct of foreign policy demands that, as a nation, we address the dual realities of new threats and opportunities in a world that is more connected and interdependent, where technology has eclipsed traditional understandings of borders and security.
-The Foreign Policy studies program, under the direction of Vice President and Director Bruce Jones, has two goals:
+The Foreign Policy program, under the direction of Vice President and Director Suzanne Maloney, has two goals:

 - To understand the dynamics of world affairs and the challenges they pose to the international community.

 - To influence policies and institutions in the United States and abroad that promote sustainable peace, security, and prosperity around the world.

 Our Areas of Focus